d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 b = tf.Variable(tf.zeros(1), trainable=True)
 ```

-After initialized our parameters,
+After initializing our parameters,
 our next task is to update them until
 they fit our data sufficiently well.
 Each update requires taking the gradient
-(a multi-dimensional derivative)
 of our loss function with respect to the parameters.
 Given this gradient, we can update each parameter
-in the direction that reduces the loss.
+in the direction that may reduce the loss.

 Since nobody wants to compute gradients explicitly
 (this is tedious and error prone),
-we use automatic differentiation to compute the gradient.
+we use automatic differentiation,
+as introduced in :numref:`sec_autograd`, to compute the gradient.
-See :numref:`sec_autograd` for more details.
-Recall from the autograd chapter
-that in order for the system to know
-that it should store a gradient for our parameters, we specified to attach
-gradients to both $w$ and $b$ on the above codes.

 ## Defining the Model